orsonteodoro/nano-ycmd/README.md

 make

 The -g adds debugging information for developers but not needed for regular users.

+######YCM-Generator support
+The following environmental variables are defined when running nano-ycmd:

+* YCMG_PROJECT_PATH - This should point to the folder containing the top-level Makefile, configure, CMakeList.txt,
+* YCMG_FLAGS - This adds extra parameters to config_gen.py.
+I recommend using make over autotools specifically `-b make` because more include files are exposed instead of allowing YCM-Generator autodetect.

+So to use it in combination of nano-ycmd (ynano), it would look like:

+YCMG_FLAGS="-b make" YCMG_PROJECT_PATH="/var/tmp/portage/app-editors/nano-ycmd-9999.20170201/work/nano-ycmd-7611e4eb827980da1057f6768d00bd322fa1c58f" ynano ycmd.c

+Also, if you add new libraries or files, you should delete both the .ycm_extra_conf.py and compile_commands.json so that nano-ycmd can regenerate them.

+Also, if you change languages, between C, C++, Objective-C, Objective-C++, you should regenerate them.
+Currently no hotkey exist to delete and regenerate those files.  nano-ycmd automatically skips generation to save time if they already exist.

 ######Why does the user experience suck?
 We are working on that.
 Feel free to merge your changes.